maverstr/FabAcademy2021-Maxime_Verstraeten/docs/project/electronics.md

 </figure>

 ### Alphanumeric LCD
 I chose then to use an alphanumeric LCD screen (16x2 characters).
-It is a Batron BTHQ 21605AV-YETF.
+It is a Batron BTHQ21605AV-YETF-LED04-12C-5V.
 It communicates through I2C and the pinout is available in the datasheet.
 <figure> <center>
   <img src="./../../img/finalProject/batronPinout.jpg" alt="phantomDrawing" width="80%" />
   <figcaption></figcaption>